zac7777/Entropy/Entropy/Sets/Weapons/Slow Rifles.md

 ---

-*Reload:* 5 AP, return all ammunition currently loaded to storage, load up to 10 rounds of ".223 Remington" or a variant to use
+*Reload:* 5 AP, return all ammunition currently loaded to storage, load up to 10 rounds of ".22 LR" or a variant to use

 ---
 *Has a complex safety system so that hunters don't blow their own feet off, or their dog's*